-Finally, be sure to stipulate that no digging or drilling can occur at the site without first contacting Dig-Safe and also checking with you about other utility lines on the property.
+Finally, be sure to stipulate that no digging underground can occur without first contacting Dig-Safe and also checking with you about other utility lines on the property.
 Ask whether any permits might be necessary, such as from the municipality (particularly for cleanup work).
 Be very clear that no additional work outside the original scope of work and cost estimate/contract can be performed without your written authorization.
-Such a statement should be included in the agreement between you and your consultant.